chenyxuan/rubikscube/README.md

 Then you can visit http://localhost:8080/ for a demo in development mode.

-## Production Release
+## Release

-For prodcution release, run
+For prodcution, run

 ```
 npm run build
 ```

-The website page will be compiled in `dist` folder in production mode.
+The components will be compiled in `dist` folder in production mode.